upstash/context7-mcp/README.md

    ```

    _Note: This is an example configuration.
 Please refer to the specific examples for your MCP client (like Cursor, VS Code, etc.) earlier in this README to adapt the structure (e.g., `mcpServers` vs `servers`).
 Also, ensure the image name in `args` matches the tag used during the `docker build` command._

+3. **Kubernetes Deployment Example:**

+   For Kubernetes deployments, see the [`k8s-deployment.yaml`](./k8s-deployment.yaml) example which demonstrates the new host binding behavior and shows how to configure the server using environment variables.

 </details>